-Dainere’s Story
+Dainere’s Journey

 Dainere Monique Anthoney was born at 6:11pm on the 8th February 1998 a happy, healthy baby.
 Her world was turned upside down on 24th March 2009 at just 11 years of age, she was diagnosed with having a brain tumour.
 On 30th March 2009 it was revealed the brain tumour was an aggressive High Risk Medulloblastoma: brain cancer!

 During her journey she began to write a Blog, she wanted to share her story with others to give them inspiration and hope.
 When she was granted a Starlight Wish, she wanted to have her Blog published as a book.
-“You Have To Go Through A Storm To Get To A Rainbow” is a personal account of her courageous battle told with such inspiration, honesty and wisdom and she decided that all funds raised from the book must go towards paediatric brain tumour research.
+“You Have To Go Through A Storm To Get To A Rainbow” is a personal account of her courageous battle told with such inspiration, honesty and wisdom and she decided that all funds raised from the book must go towards childhood brain cancer research.

 Dainere’s Asteroid